dsrhaslab/lazyfs/README.md

     echo "lazyfs::display-cache-usage" > /tmp/faults.fifo
     ```

-LazyFS expects that every buffer written to the FIFO file terminates with a new line character (**echo** does this by default).
+LazyFS expects that every buffer written to the FIFO file terminates with a new line character.
 Thus, if using `pwrite`, for example, make sure you end the buffer with `\n`.

 ## Contact